lastmjs/redux-store-element/README.md

 </dom-module>
 ```

-Things to know:
-* There is one store for the entire application.
-Each instance of a `<redux-store></redux-store>` will use the same store
-* The `stateChange` event supplies the redux state in the `detail.state` property on the event

 ## Dispatching actions
 To dispatch from within an element, first bind the action property of the element to the action property on `<redux-store></redux-store>`.
 When you are ready to dispatch an action, set the action property on the element to the action that you want to dispatch.
 From the example: